 Accounts Receivables - These are comprised primarily of revenues that have been earned but not yet received by the City as of June 30th from individual customers, private entities, and government agencies.
-Also, this account includes accrued revenues due from other agencies for expenditure driven types of grants whereby the City accrues grant revenues for expenditures or expenses incurred but not yet reimbursed by the grantors.
-Also, included in this amount are property taxes earned but not received from the County of Los Angeles as of June 30th and unbilled services for utility and other services delivered to customers but not billed as of June 30th.
+This account includes accrued revenues due from other agencies for expenditure driven types of grants whereby the City accrues grant revenues for expenditures or expenses incurred but not yet reimbursed by the grantors.
+Also, included in this amount are property taxes, sales taxes, to name a few, are earned but not received from the County of Los Angeles as of June 30th of each year.
+The unbilled services for utility and other services delivered to customers but not billed as of June 30th because of their billing cycle timings.
 Management determines the allowance for doubtful accounts by evaluating individual customer accounts.
 Utility customer closed accounts are written off when deemed uncollectible.
 Recoveries to utility customer receivables previously written off are recorded when received.
 For non-utility accounts receivable, delinquent notices are sent out to customers with outstanding balances after 30 days.
 After 60 days, accounts still outstanding are forwarded to a collection agency.

-Loans Receivable - The City currently has three types of loans receivable: (1) from City of Vernon for purchasing dispatching equipment and infrastructure to join the Verdugo Fire Communications Center, (2) from Glendale Successor Agency for enforceable obligations with the City after the dissolution of Glendale Redevelopment Agency, and (3) from various Glendale residents and organizations for affordable housing assistance.
+Loans Receivable - The City currently has two types of loans receivable: (1) from Glendale Successor Agency for enforceable obligations with the City after the dissolution of Glendale Redevelopment Agency, and (2) from various Glendale residents and organizations for affordable housing assistance.
 See Note 4 for more information.